What I learned when my WordPress site was hacked

 – Use as few plugins as possible.
 Make sure the ones you do use are up to date and updated regularly.
 Keep a check on Sucuri’s site for updates on plugin issues.

 – Don’t use admin for your username.
 Use your own name or something unique.

 – Use a very strong password and change them occasionally.
 Use uppercase and lowercase letters, numbers and symbols.

 -Keep your WordPress site and all Themes & Plugins up to date.
 If you see an update available you can do a quick search to make sure the update is safe and then update.

 – Install Sucuri’s free plugin to help take care of basic monitoring.

 If you have multiple sites like I do, they do have packages that are more cost efficient.
-No I did not want to pay that $189.
-However, when I consider the value of all the hours I spent trying to fix this myself and all the downtime for my sites and missed revenue, it would have been better for me to have just purchased their service after my first attempt to find and fix the malware failed.
+When I consider the value of all the hours I spent trying to fix this myself and all the downtime for my sites and missed revenue, it would have been better for me to have just purchased their service after my first attempt to find and fix the malware failed.